hyperledger-labs/private-data-objects/docs/install.md

 install by hand an openssl version >= 1.1.0g (the default libssl-dev on these platforms is still based on 1.0.2)

-Sawtooth and PDO may run on other Linux distributions, but the installation process is likely to be more complicated, and the use of other distributions is not supported by their respective communities at this time.
+The ledger and PDO may run on other Linux distributions, but the installation process is likely to be more complicated, and the use of other distributions is not supported by their respective communities at this time.